 Music, Prayer & Discussion Program at Arbor Ridge Led by Reb Lisa Levine

-Reb Lisa Levine, well known to many RJC members as Reb Lisa, is offering a program of music, discussion and prayer, usually on the first and third Wednesday afternoons at Arbor Ridge in the Evergreen Terrace 2 Living Room.
+Reb Lisa Levine, well known to many RJC members as Reb Lisa, offers a weekly program of music, discussion and prayer on Tuesday mornings at Arbor Ridge in the Evergreen Terrace 2 Living Room.
 Though intended primarily for members in Arbor Ridge, all are welcome to attend.
 Reb Lisa will also be available to meet with individual residents on an appointment basis.

 Exploring Judaism with Rabbi Helen Plotkin